-The other romantic aspect of the island’s railways was that their separation from the mainland meant that they escaped modernization, but despite that the steam locomotives on the island clung on to near the end of the era of British Railways steam.
+The other romantic aspect of the island’s railways was that because of the separation from the mainland they escaped modernization, so the steam locomotives on the island clung on to near the end of the era of British Railways steam.

 The trains which travel on the regular railway, the Ryde - Brading - Sandown - Shanklin Island Line route, also stop at a station called Smallbrook Junction when connections with the Isle Of Wight Steam Railway are available; in other words on the days when the IOW Railway is operating trains.

 Travelling to Smallbrook Junction by a combination of train and ferry, or train and hovercraft makes for a wonderfully eccentric day out, particularly as the trains on the Island Line used to operate on the London Underground.